geeta-m-desai/LendingClubCaseStudy/README.md

 ## General Information
 - Provide general information about your project here.
+    - Identify the risky loan applicants, then such loans can be reduced thereby cutting down the amount of credit loss.
+    - Identification of such applicants using EDA is the aim of this case study.
 - What is the background of your project?
 - What is the business probem that your project is trying to solve?
+    - Lending loans to ‘risky’ applicants is the largest source of financial loss (called credit loss).
+    - In other words, borrowers who default cause the largest amount of loss to the lenders.
+     -We need to figure out the driving factors (or driver variables) behind loan default, i.e. the variables which are strong indicators of default.
+The company can utilize this knowledge for its portfolio and risk assessment.

 - What is the dataset that is being used?
+    - Loans data set is used

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Conclusions
 - Conclusion 1 from the analysis
+    -Based on the above EDA performed the driving factors (or driver variables) behind loan default can be Employee length,
+       Installment,
+       Total received late fee,
+       Total payment,
+       Home ownership
 - Conclusion 2 from the analysis
 - Conclusion 3 from the analysis
 - Conclusion 4 from the analysis